Drop in services available at your local pharmacy - no booking necessary

 Do not book a lateral flow test if you've been in close contact with someone who has tested positive for COVID-19; instead you must stay at home and self-isolate.

-When you book a lateral flow test, we'll ask you for your:
+When you have a lateral flow test done, we'll ask you for your:

 - date of birth